-Below is a short list of both general use super glues and specific aquarium safe super glues:
+Below is a list of both general-use super glues and specific aquarium-safe super glues:

-- Seachem Reef Glue is a general aquarium-safe super glue that is especially suitable for fixing corals and other reef structures.
+Seachem Reef Glue (Find On Amazon) is a general aquarium-safe superglue that is especially suitable for fixing corals and other reef structures.

-- Cyanoacrylate is an aquarium-safe superglue that can be used underwater to fix plants and hardscapes in your tank.
+Cyanoacrylate (Find On Amazon) is an aquarium-safe superglue that can be used underwater to fix plants and hardscapes in your tank.

-- Gorilla Super Glue is another aquarium-safe super glue that is suitable for both plants and hardscape.
+Gorilla Super Glue (Find On Amazon) is another aquarium-safe superglue suitable for both plants and hardscapes.

-- Loctite Aqua is also an aquarium-safe superglue; even though it’s not specifically made for the job can be used to fix both live rock and corals in your reef tank.
+Loctite (Find On Amazon) is also an aquarium-safe superglue; even though it’s not specifically made for the job, it can be used to fix both live rock and corals in your reef tank.
 Make sure to use gel, not liquid.

-You can find the most general super glues at your local hardware store, and you will find specific aquarium-safe glues either online or at your local pet store.
+You will find the most general super glues at your local hardware store and specific aquarium-safe glues online or at your local pet store.

-Although we have established that many super glues are safe to use in an aquarium, they do not give a watertight seal.
+Although we have established that many types of super glue are safe to use in an aquarium, they do not give a watertight seal.
 They are better suited for aquarium repairs rather than making an entire tank watertight.

 When super glue dries, it will form microscopic gaps that allow air to escape the tank and water to seep through.
-This is why you mustn’t use super glue if your aquarium is leaking, as it will only worsen the problem over time by creating more holes in the sealant.
+This is why you mustn’t use super glue if your aquarium leaks, as it will only worsen the problem over time by creating more holes in the sealant.

 Aquarium Safe Silicone

-The best way to deal with a leaky aquarium is always going to be aquarium-safe silicone products, which is a watertight sealant that is non-toxic to fish and other aquatic life.
-It is the perfect sealant for aquarium repairs.
+The best way to deal with a leaky aquarium will always be aquarium-safe silicone products, which provide a watertight seal that is non-toxic to fish and other aquatic life.
+Using an aquarium-safe sealant is perfect for aquarium repairs.

 Not only is it a good idea to use an aquarium-safe silicone that is non-toxic, but you should also make sure that your silicone is compatible with glass or acrylic when choosing what kind of glue is best for your particular situation.
 A general all-purpose non-toxic silicone will work but is not a perfect solution for all aquariums.

-Super glue is great for bonding certain surfaces, and it will give a rock-solid hold, but super glue is not good for all surfaces.
+Super glue is great for bonding certain surfaces, giving a rock-solid hold, but super glue is not good for all surfaces.

-It is important to remember that you can’t use super glue on porous materials like rock or sand as it is easily absorbed and will damage your aquatic life over time.
-It is also not a great choice for fixing holes in the aquarium’s glass, as this is something an aquarium-safe silicone sealant is better suited for.
+It is important to remember that you can’t use superglue on porous materials like rock or sand as it is easily absorbed and will damage your aquatic life over time.
+Superglue is also not the best choice for fixing holes in aquarium glass, instead, use an aquarium-safe silicone sealant for the task.

-Super glue is also very inflexible when dry, which is why it is not a good idea to use super glue on surfaces that will need to be moved or adjusted at some point.
-It is best used for sticking down objects and then leaving them in place.
+Superglue is also very inflexible when dry, so it is not a good idea to use super glue on surfaces that need to be moved or adjusted at some point.
+It is best used to stick down objects and leave them in place.

 Below is a list of things that you shouldn’t use super glue for in an aquarium: